Kuujjuarapik Airport

 📖 Plain English Explanation:

-Temporary conditions (lasting less than an hour at a time) may include: Visibility will be excellent at 6SM.
-Weather conditions: Light Snow, FCST, FCST.
-Scattered clouds at 1200 feet, Overcast skies at 4000 feet.
+Winds from the West (260°) at 8 kt.
+Visibility will be excellent at more than 6SM.
+Weather conditions: FCST, FCST.
+Scattered clouds at 14000 feet.
 Conditions will be suitable for Visual Flight Rules (VFR) operations.

 📚 Understanding TAF Forecasts